luquelab/Athena/tasks_and_roles.md

-# Grant specialist developer:
+# Grant specialist developer
 Lab member in charge of updating documents and preparing documents for lab grant submissions.
 Tasks:
-+ Correspondence with the SDSURF grant specialists and other grant specialists in other institutions.
++ Communicate with the SDSURF grant specialists and other grant specialists in other institutions.
-+ Updating CVs, biosketches, and current & pendings
++ Updating CVs, biosketches, current & pendings
++ Complete submission forms.
-+ Determining formatting and compliance issues.
++ Check formatting and compliance issues.
++ Organize final files and guarantee long-term access.